MicrosoftDocs/security/trusted-root-docs/new-ca-application.md

 ---
 title: New CA application - Microsoft Trusted Root Program
-description: This document provides details about the requirements all Certificate Authorities are required to adhere to in order to be compliant with our program. ms.date: 02/18/2020 ms.service: security ms.author: kasirota
+description: Describes the application process to become a new certificate authority in the Microsoft Trusted Root Program. ms.date: 02/18/2020 ms.service: security ms.author: kasirota